ankur-gupta/ankur-gupta.github.io/_posts/2015-06-16-never-trust-the-row-names-of-a-dataframe-in-R.md

     `dump()` _serializes_ the object and prints it as a string.
 We can clearly see that row names are stored in the `row.names` attribute of the object.

-    In the above example, it appears that row names are all `NA`.
+    In the above example, it appears that row names are `c(NA, 5L)`!

     **Interesting.**

-    So, row names cannot be assigned `NA` (as we saw in the examples earlier), but they seem to be stored as `NA`s.
+    So, row names cannot be assigned `NA` (as we saw in the examples earlier), but they seem to be stored as something that contains `NA`.

     Another function that lets us look at the internals of an R object is `attributes()`.